Maartii/Jester/README.md

 ## Credits

 - All the developers and contributors to the [Impostor](https://github.com/Impostor/Impostor) project.
-- My good friend Theo who helped writing the readme.
+- My good friend Theo who helped writing this readme.
 - And a huge thanks to all of my friends who helped test this plugin!

 ## Donate